National Yang Ming Chiao Tung University: Computer Pioneer Ox Cart Statue

-The large granite stone inscribed with the name of “National Yang-Ming University” stands in Banyan Park, was a gift from the Kinmen County Government in appreciation of the Yang-Ming Crusade’s dedicated service.
-It was transported to Taiwan by naval ship at the time.
-Han Garden serves as the memorial site (cenotaph) for the late university president Paul Han, and features an inscription of eight Chinese characters: “Not to be served, but to serve.”

-Shen Nong Po, located along a hillside path beside the 1st Men’s Dormitory, features large Chinese characters carved into a cliffside boulder in 1978 by a campus worker named Ao-Han Deng.
-The inscription encourages students to embody the spirit of Shennong, who tasted hundreds of herbs to heal and save others.

 Xiaowen Auditorium and Zhongxiao Hall

 Located on the Liujia Campus in Hsinchu, Xiaowen Auditorium and Zhongxiao Hall were designated as historic buildings by Hsinchu County in 2007.
-These structures are part of the Liujia Ancient Houses, originally established around 1749 (the 14th year of Emperor Qianlong’s reign during the Qing Dynasty).
+These structures form part of the Liujia historic settlement.

 The site traces its origins to Lin Sun-Chang, who migrated from Raoping, Guangdong to Taiwan, where his descendants gradually established the Lin clan settlement.
 Xiaowen Auditorium also served as the former residence of Lin Bao-Ren, a former magistrate of Hsinchu County.
 Although ownership rests with the Hsinchu County Government, the buildings are currently maintained and managed by National Yang Ming Chiao Tung University.